MicrosoftDocs/connected-spaces/articles/web-app-cameras-connect.md

 - Connect your computer to the same network as your gateway.

     > [!NOTE]
-    > If you only know the camera’s IP address, you can look up the camera manufacturer’s RTSP URL format online or in the user manual.
-For example, Axis cameras use rtsp://[username]:[password]@[IP address]/axis-media/media.amp.
+    > If you only know the camera’s IP address, you can look up the camera manufacturer’s RTSP URL format.
+For example, Axis cameras use rtsp://[IP address]/axis-media/media.amp.
+    >
     > For panoramic cameras with on-camera de-warping capability, additional parameters may be used to specify the de-warped views.
 For example, Panasonic’s panoramic cameras use rtsp://[IP address]/MediaInput/[Codec]/[Stream_Number].
+    >
-Please refer to your camera manufacturer’s user manual for more information.
+    > Please refer to your camera manufacturer’s user manual for more information.

 ## Connect cameras